As of May 2009 you will be able to save time and money by getting green before May 2011.

 How many mailers are already using IMb?

-We are seeing 20% to 25% of the mail volume coming in with IMb.
+In 2010 we are seeing 20% to 25% of the mail volume coming in with IMb.
 Basic IMb adoption is going as we expected.
-Early adoption of full-service is going slower than we'd like.
+Early adoption of Full-Service is going slower.
 Mailers are having issues with the complexity of the software on their side.
-Before a full-service client goes live with mail, they go through a series of tests to ensure that the software is working correctly.
+Before a Full-Service client goes live with mail, they go through a series of tests to ensure that the software is working correctly.

 What should printers know about the IMb?